The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 For the free citizen, Shuster’s words mark the very essence of what it means to be a ‘good citizen’ instead of a ‘nice citizen’; the ability to say “yes” and “no” with a ton of responsible care and a stack of well-informed conviction.

-Spurgeon’s analogy also shows that the misappropriation of words in our society becomes one of the causes of the double mindedness.
-As the axiom reads: control of the language means control of the argument, and therefore control of the people.
-In true Machiavellian style all contradictions such as double standards and hypocrisy are either suppressed or ignored as acceptable, if the end justifies the means.
+Control the language means control of the argument, and therefore control of the people.
+All contradictions, double standards and hypocrisy are ignored, if the end justifies the means.

-Accommodation and blind tolerance, in the forms of indifference and indecision, create the ground from which the late political scientist, and moderate feminist, Jean Bethke Elshtain unpacks her own concerns:
+Spurgeon’s donkey in the ditch analogy also shows the danger of double mindedness.
+Accommodation and blind tolerance, in the forms of indifference and indecision, create the ground from which the late political scientist, and feminist, Jean Bethke Elshtain unpacks her own concerns:

 ‘Western democracies are not doing a good job of nurturing democratic dispositions that encourage people to accept that they can’t always get what they want and that some of what they seek in politics cannot be found there’[v]

-What Elshtain and Spurgeon are alluding to is the ”absolute feel-nice yes” with a notable absence of any ability to say “no” and have it respected.
+What Shuster, Elshtain and Spurgeon speak to is the giving of an ”absolute feel-nice yes” with a notable absence of any ability to say “no” and have it respected.

-For example: equality, fairness and freedom cannot exist in a truly democratic society when the people give unquestioning loyalty to the state, or the fashionable ideology propagated by some circles in academia, which promise much yet in practice, deliver little.
+For example: equality, fairness and freedom cannot exist in a truly democratic society when the people give unquestioning loyalty to the state, or the fashionable ideology propagated by some circles in academia.

 ‘Absolute justice is achieved by the suppression of all contradiction: therefore it destroys freedom.
 The revolution to achieve justice, through freedom, ends by aligning them against one another.’ [vii]

-Like the donkey in a ditch, democracy will lay dormant, placed there by indifference and indecision.
-Denied, despairing and desperate for rescue, whilst those who chose appeasement, pledge allegiance to an altar of ideology advanced by a lustful, lost and predatory activism.
+Like the donkey in a ditch, democracy could easily be abandoned, left to lay dormant; placed there by indifference and indecision.
+Denied, despairing and desperate for rescue, whilst those who chose appeasement for applause, pledge allegiance on an altar of sinister ideologies, advancing by a list of lustful, lost and predatory activism.

 In today’s “post-modern” society we see this in the accommodation of blurred distinctions.